English

 Please see our dedicated article M.I.N.D.A./SuperPINDA sensor testing (MINI/MINI+) to resolve any issue.

-The Original Prusa XL and the Original Prusa MK4 are equipped with a loadcell, to detect that the nozzle is close enough to the steel sheet for printing, and to avoid damage that would be caused by the nozzle digging into the steel sheet.
+The Original Prusa MK4/S, MK3.9/S, and XL are equipped with a LoadCell, to detect that the nozzle is close enough to the steel sheet for printing, and to avoid damage that would be caused by the nozzle digging into the steel sheet.

 Before a print, the nozzle will check the distance to the print sheet in several places to create a virtual height map of the surface.
 The points are measured within the area of the chosen print.